 by Trevor Brown

 For many, a surfer’s Paradise consists of a tranquil town and a perfect wave.
 However, to me the thought of one perfect wave is boring.
-I like variety.
+I like the variety.

 Costa Ballena offers exactly that.
 The rugged coastline has multiple surf zones allowing for surfers of all levels to access many waves in a relatively short distance.

 Playa Dominical has always been the main attraction along Costa Ballena for its consistency and big, heavy style of wave.
-The size and raw power of Dominical makes the waves fun and challenging for every surfer even at a professional level.
-With 3km of beach, Dominical is a big playground for barrel seekers and adrenaline junkies.
+The size and raw power of Dominical make the waves fun and challenging for every surfer even at a professional level.
+With 3km of the beach, Dominical is a big playground for barrel seekers and adrenaline junkies.